giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 can run inference on a variety of compute nodes, ordered from lower to higher compute power as follows: (1) the user's phone, (2) the computer in the car, (3) the 5G edge cloud, and (4) the datacenter cloud.
-Correspondingly, the system can deploy four different models with different levels of precision and compute requirements.
+Correspondingly, the system can deploy four different models with different levels of accuracy and compute requirements.
 The simplest model with the least parameters can run in the phone, requiring less compute power but yielding lower accuracy.
 Three other models ordered in increasing value of accuracy and computational complexity can run in the car, the edge, and the cloud.
 The application can identify the